seanmonstar/seanmonstar.github.io/_posts/tumblr/2016-11-15-introducing-reqwest.md

 [^1]: The odd name is an unfortunate consequence of being late to the party.
 The `request` crate is effectively abandonware.
 I’ve tried reaching out to the author in various ways, but he seems to have disappeared from the internets.
 The `requests` crate (with an ’s’) also exists, but does seem to be actively developed.

 [^2]: Using non-blocking sockets internally is still an improvement for anyone wanting a blocking API.
 It’s not currently possible to make the blocking TCP sockets have a timeout when doing DNS resolution and connecting, but asynchronous versions can use a timeout.
-It also means it is easier to determine when a socket in the pool has been closed, and can recycle it more reliably.&nbsp;[↩︎](#fnref:2)
+It also means it is easier to determine when a socket in the pool has been closed, and can recycle it more reliably.